MatanSpada/DataStructures/c_implementations/dynamic_vector/READ_ME.txt

-This folder contains 4 folders: include	- API file libs	- shared library file obj	- an object file dv	- source code and a test file
+This folder contains 4 folders: include	- API file libs	- for shared library file obj	- for object files dv	- source code and a test file